sunbearc22/InstallVulkanSDK/README.md

    - The full path of your Vulkan directory, e.g. `~/Vulkan` or `~/New/Directory/Vulkan`.
 If the directory/directories does/do not exist, the script will create it/them.
 2. Run script with command `./installVulkanSDK`.

+Note: Version uploaded on 2017-11-3 installs the SDK, builds the examples, samples and tools and also performs via.
+      The entire building process can take a bit of time so you need to have some patience.